eyashiro/eyashiro.github.io/pages/research.md

     background-color: "#F6FAAE"
 ---

+Here is a list of work I have done that is publicly accessible (e.g. gold open access) or unpublished work that I have prepared specifically for my portfolio webpage.
+I am regularly updating this page with more content, so please feel free to drop by every once in a while to get the most up-to-date presentation of my research experiences.

+My <a href="../publications.html">full publications list</a> includes the publications behind pay walls and where I was supervising, consulting, and/or providing text-based content.

-### Attention: For a task-based list of my research activities, please refer to the <a href="../research-operations/index.html">Research Support and Operations</a> page.
+**Attention:** For a task-based list of my research activities, please refer to the <a href="../research-operations/index.html">Research Support and Operations</a> page.

 ## Contents
 * [Analysis pipelines](#analysis-pipelines)
 * [Microbial biogeography in the Western Swiss Alps](#microbial-biogeography-in-the-western-swiss-alps)
 * [Differences in the diversity of mycobiomes associated with wheat processing and domestic environments](#differences-in-the-diversity-of-mycobiomes-associated-with-wheat-processing-and-domestic-environments)
 * [Fly population bottlenecks constrain the gut microbiome diversity and host genetic variation](#fly-population-bottlenecks-constrain-the-gut-microbiome-diversity-and-host-genetic-variation)

 ## Analysis pipelines
 ### Amplicon Processing Pipeline (AmpProc)